 As in any contact sport, you may expect injuries to happen as a normal part of participating in rugby.
-However, sometimes players are injured due to the negligence of another person.
+However, sometimes players sustain an injury due to the negligence of another person.
 We may be able to help you claim for compensation if you or a loved one has become injured on the rugby pitch.

-Our team of specialists are here to walk you through the legal process.
+Our team of specialists are here to walk you through the rugby injury claims process.
 Give us a ring on 0800 808 9740 today or contact us via our website.

 Rugby players are susceptible to various injuries.
 These extend from head wounds to minor bruising or sprains.
 There is also the possibility of injuries to the shoulder, neck and other limbs.

 Rugby involves a lot of physical contact and body clashes between players which therefore increases the risk of accidental head effects.
-This essentially means that rugby players are exposed to the risk of concussion at all times throughout the game.
-Concussion is the most prevalent injury suffered within the English rugby union.
+This essentially means that rugby players are at risk of concussion at all times throughout the game.
+Concussion is the most prevalent injury amongst English rugby union players.

 The adverse effects of concussion can include:

-Anyone who has suffered a head blow on the rugby pitch should be closely supervised and treated if they show any of the aforementioned symptoms.
+Anyone who has suffered a blow to the head on the rugby pitch should be closely supervised and treated if they show any of the aforementioned symptoms.

 Players who have not been treated correctly or returned to rugby too soon after their injury may experience long-term injuries to the brain associated with concussion.
-In such instances, a claim for compensation may be made.
+In such instances, the player may make a claim for rugby injury compensation.

 Because of the nature of the game, most rugby accidents happen with players playing within the regulations.
-In these instances, compensation can generally not be claimed.
+In these instances, it is generally, not possible to claim compensation.

 However, if the behaviour of a player is outside that allowed by the game rules, and this causes injury to another player, legal action can be taken.
 If you or a loved one have been involved in a situation such as this you should talk to an experienced solicitor to make a personal injury claim.